 What is kangarooing, and why should dads do it?
-Do Comer dads kangaroo?
+Do dads kangaroo at Comer Children’s?

 Kangaroo care is when a parent or caregiver holds a baby skin-to-skin on their chest.
-Typically the caregiver will remove their shirt and remove baby’s clothes (except for diaper or hat).
-Holding a baby this way allows for skin-to-skin contact while the baby is able to hear the caregiver’s heartbeat and the sound of their voice in their chest.
-There are many benefits to babies when being held this way, but there is also a big benefit for dads!
-When dads hold their babies skin to skin, it can help to bond the baby to their dad through smell and give both the dad and the baby mood-boosting hormones that also help to keep the baby calm.
-Dads definitely kangaroo at Comer!
-We have several dads that bring a button-up or a quarter zip shirt to bedside for this very purpose!
+Typically, the caregiver will remove their shirt and remove baby’s clothes (except for the diaper or hat).
+Holding a baby this way allows for skin-to-skin contact while the baby is able to hear the caregiver’s heartbeat and the sound of their voice.
+There are many benefits to babies when being held this way, but there is also a big benefit for dads.
+When dads hold babies skin-to-skin, it provides both dad and baby with mood-boosting hormones that increase the parent-baby bond and can help the baby feel soothed.
+Yes, we welcome this kind of parent-baby bonding throughout the hospital!

 What are some of the other things dads can learn about childcare at Comer?

-There are lots of classes offered at Comer Children's for all caregivers, including a support group specifically for new dads.
-There is also an infant massage class, a new parent group, and infant care classes.
+There are many prenatal and family education classes offered at Comer Children's for all caregivers, including a Support Partners Workshop.
 Parents in the neonatal intensive care unit (NICU) also learn infant cardiopulmonary resuscitation (CPR) prior to going home.
 Dads can be included in all education at bedside and are welcome to ask any questions they may have prior to going home.
-It is important for dads to get involved in learning so that all parents feel as confident as possible when it comes time to take the baby home!
+It is important for dads to get involved in learning so that all parents feel as confident as possible when it's time to take their baby home!

 Child Life and Family Education